Karelian Group

-The Karelian Group "Nord" (Karjalan ryhmä), formerly known as the Karelian National Battalion (Карельський національний батальйон; Karjalan Kansallini Pataljona) also known as Nord, is a formation of the Ukrainian Armed Forces, functioning as a component of the Russian Volunteer Corps.
+The Karelian Group "Nord" (Karjalan ryhmä), formerly known as the Karelian National Battalion (Карельський національний батальйон; Karjalan Kanšallini Pataljona) also known as Nord, is a formation of the Ukrainian Armed Forces, formerly functioning as a component of the Russian Volunteer Corps.
 The group is a voluntary military unit that consists mainly of ethnic Karelians and other Baltic-Finnic peoples.
 Its primary objective is to achieve the independence of the Republic of Karelia from Russia.

 History

 Formation

 On 27 February 2022, Ukrainian President Volodymyr Zelenskyy made an announcement declaring the establishment of an international fighting force to assist in defending the sovereignty and independence of Ukraine amidst the Russian invasion.

 On 19 January 2023, most likely in reaction to the need for international volunteers, the Karelian Group was established by representatives associated with the Karelian National Movement—a nationalist movement advocating for Karelian independence since 2012, prior to the Revolution of Dignity, and Euromaidan.
 The announcement of the unit specified that it would be incorporated into the Ukrainian Armed Forces and operate within the framework of the International Legion.
 The stated purpose of the battalion, according to the several Karelian political activists involved in the establishment of the unit, was to engage in combat against the Russians in the Russian invasion of Ukraine.
 Additionally, they expressed the long-term goal of achieving the complete liberation and independence for the region of Karelia which they refer to as "occupied Karelia"—commonly known as the "Republic of Karelia".
 The Karelian Group also strives to promote the independence of other Finno-Ugric peoples from Russia.